AuroAi/carla_apollo_bridge/README.md

-# Carla Cyber Bridge
+# Carla Apollo Bridge

-This python package provides a bridge for communicating between Apollo's Cyber Python API and Carla.
+This python package provides a bridge for communicating between Apollo's Python API and Carla.
 Besides the source code, a Dockerfile and scripts are provided for getting setup quickly and easily.
 This package was tested with Carla version 0.9.6, and Apollo v5.0.0.

+Apollo runs on the [Cyber RT](https://medium.com/@apollo.baidu/apollo-cyber-rt-the-runtime-framework-youve-been-waiting-for-70cfed04eade) framework.
 This is a cyber port of the work done here: [https://github.com/carla-simulator/ros-bridge](https://github.com/carla-simulator/ros-bridge)

 ## Installation